syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 >** NOTE: In this example, “PivotGridDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OLAPService” indicates the name of the WCF service created.
-Now, PivotGrid will be rendered with Internet Sales Amount over a period of fiscal years across different customer geographic locations.**
+Now, PivotGrid is rendered with Internet Sales Amount over a period of fiscal years across different customer geographic locations.**

 {% include image.html url="/js/PivotGrid/DataBinding_images/OlapBinding.png" %}

 ##Relational

 ###Binding PivotGrid to Collection
 This section demonstrates binding of a collection to the PivotGrid control as datasource.
-For more information on this datasource refer the following links.
+For more information on this datasource refer to the following links.
-If you are using WebAPI controller, refer the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).
+When you are using WebAPI controller, refer to the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).

-Or, if you are using WCF service, refer the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).
+Or,  when you use WCF service, refer to the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).

 ###WCF
 **Adding a WCF Service**

 To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select `**Add > New Item**`.
 In the `**Add New Item**` window, select `**WCF Service**` and name it as “RelationalService.svc” and click Add.

-Now WCF service is added into your application successfully which in-turn comprise of the following files.
-The utilization of these files will be explained in the immediate sections.
+Now, WCF service is added into your application successfully that contain the following files.

 * RelationalService.svc
 * RelationalService.svc.cs